ckaur5689/CapstoneProject_MLandAI/README.md

            max_depth": (1, 10),                  # Integer
            subsample": (0.5, 1.0),               # Float

-         and for higher dimensional functions, I explored tuning the first three of the following hyperparameters at most after each weekly iteration
+         and for higher dimensional functions, I explored tuning the first three of the following hyperparameters at most after each weekly iteration and then adding further hyperparameters for improved learning

            max_depth": (1, 10),                   # Integer
            subsample": (0.5, 1.0),                # Float